DakeZhang1998/ReadProbe/README.md

 ## Evaluation

-To empirically evaluate the effectiveness of this web app in real-life scenarios, we conducted a small-scale pilot user study by asking our friends to try using this tool.
+To empirically evaluate the effectiveness of this web app in real-life scenarios, we conducted a small-scale pilot user study by asking our friends to give it a try.
 To mimic real use cases, we didn't provide additional context or explanations other than those shown in the web app itself.
-Here is our instruction for the pilot user study.
+Here are our instructions for the pilot user study.
 > We developed a tool to help users perform lateral reading
-> using OpenAI services.
+> using OpenAI and Bing services.
 Thanks for agreeing to participate in
 > this pilot user study.
 Some of your usage data will be collected
 > anonymously.
 Please spend at least 10 minutes playing with this web
 > application: https://readprobe.streamlit.app/.